estebantechdev/dev-environment-setup/Practical Docker/Create Debian Trixie Docker Containers.md

 Any files you create in these directories persist across container restarts.

-### Enhance the Debian Trixie container to include common development tools so it’s ready to use right away
+## Enhance the Debian Trixie container to include common development tools so it’s ready to use right away

 Step 1: Updated Dockerfile

-IT includes a setup so you enter the container directly as user with bash.
+It includes a setup so you enter the container directly as user with bash.

 ```Dockerfile
 FROM debian:trixie